 DON'T overload your washer.
 This can cause water and soap to accumulate and your machine not to drain thoroughly.

 DON'T use fabric softener.
 Fabric softener leaves a film behind on both your laundry (it's very bad for towels and ruins their absorbency) and your machine.
 If you absolutely cannot do without the scent of your softener, use a TINY amount.
 If you want your laundry soft and fluffy (and who doesn't?), consider using wool dryer balls to replace your softener and dryer sheets, which also leave a filmy residue.
+Learn more about why it's time to switch from dryer sheets to wool dryer balls here.

 Welcome to the World of Heritage Park Laundry Essentials